uzokis/fancy-cassandra-cluster/README.md

 * `/opt/cassandra/node1/bin/nodetool status` - Check the status of the cluster

 #### Vagrant (in the host) ####
-* `vagrant up` - Bring the guest system up, provision if non-existant
+* `vagrant up` - Bring the guest system up, provision if non-existent
 * `vagrant provision` - run the provisioning (will trigger a puppet run)
 * `vagrant reload` - restart the guest